serkan-ertas/CODING/README.md

 ---------------
 >i'll be pleased if you make pull request on my works.
 >
->you can use that codes whenever you want.
 >
 >> you can ask questions but i dont think i'm that skillful in Python, ***for now***